DIY Floating Desk

 Commercial pocket bracket

-They drill they must be straight into the edge, parallel with each other.
+They drill and must be straight into the edge, parallel with each other.
 If they are not, then the desktop won’t fully slide and sit onto the bracket.

-The other style of commercial floating corner desk bracket is considerably stronger and easier to install and work with.
-However, it is easier to see what’s holding the floating wall desk back up, especially if someone gets down on the floor to look under it.
+The other commercial floating corner desk bracket style is more robust and easier to install and work with.
+However, seeing what’s holding the floating wall desk back up is more manageable, especially if someone gets down on the floor to look under it.

-The basic front wall corner desk mount mounting is shown in the diagram below, shown from a side view, with links to the various parts exploded for clarity.
+The basic front wall corner desk mount mounting is shown in the diagram below, shown from a side view.
+Links to the various parts are exploded for clarity.

 commercial L bracket, drywall, desktop, bracket, stud in wall